bhavangowdan/spektra/bestpractices.md

       ![](./images/cg-03.png)

-## 2. Naming Conventions for the ODL

-   * ODL Name: Give a preferred name for your ODL that will help you to identify the labs in the listed ODLs. **For example: While naming the On Demand Lab, use the following pattern (Lab_Name + Venue Location + Date).
-This way you can quickly identify the ODLs at ease and will reduce confusion.**

-## 3. Naming Conventions for the Course

-   * Course Name: Course is basically combination of multiple learning components such as a labs, Knowledge Assessments, Videos, Documents.
-So give the name that which is easy to identify.

 ## 2. CloudLabs Parameter
    CloudLabs parameters can be used while creation of the cloudlabs template, which will helps us to fetch the values from the cloud.